We are a grant-making charity with a mission to advance racial justice by resourcing power in communities.

 Evolution of our strategy

-At the heart of this is our commitment to a total asset approach, recognising that all our resources contribute to our mission, not just our grant-making.
-For the trust, this means valuing the strength of our people, culture and relationships with our partners, alongside how we invest our assets and redistribute capital.
+At the heart of this is the aspiration for a total asset approach, recognising that all our resources contribute to our mission, not just our grant-making.
+This includes the strength of our people, culture and relationships with our partners, alongside how we invest our assets and redistribute capital.
 The Staying Brave report, authored by Stephen Bediako, Louise Mousseau, and Fancy Sinantha, supported us to reimagine what this approach could mean for Tudor.

 Tudor’s Change We Seek strategy sets out a new vision "for a world as it should be," with a mission to empower communities by centring racial justice and driving systems change.